-3rd Grade Reading Law - What you need to know
+Read by Grade 3 Law - What you need to know

 Dear Parents and Guardians,

-In 2016, the Michigan Legislature passed the Third Grade Reading Law in an effort to ensure that students exit 3rd grade reading at or above grade level.
-The law will impact the 2017/2018 transitional kindergarten (TK), kindergarten, and 1st grade students by the time they are in 3rd grade.
+In 2016, the Michigan Legislature passed the Read by Grade Three Law in an effort to ensure that students exit 3rd grade reading at or above grade level.
+The law will impactall current and future third grade students.
 In accordance with this law, we will continue to conduct reading assessments with TK – 3rd grade students.
 These assessments will identify students who need intensive reading instruction and intervention and will also provide useful information to help teachers tailor instruction to meet individual student needs.

 TK-3rd grade students will at a minimum be assessed at the beginning, middle, and end of the school year.
 All TK – 3rd grade parents will be informed of the results of our assessments and included in planning the next steps.
 The law also requires districts to provide an individual reading plan to parents of TK-3rd grade students with reading difficulties.
 This plan will include information about current services being provided, additional reading supports planned for your child, and strategies for you to help your child at home (“Read-at-Home plan”).
 Assessment results will be available in time for you to discuss at Parent/Teacher Conferences.